Gatherings restricted, schools closed: What's being done to fight COVID-19

 Albertans are prohibited from attending public or private recreational and entertainment facilities.
 Restaurants have been ordered closed, except for takeout or delivery.
 Casinos are closed.

-Vehicle access to provincial parks and public lands is also prohibited to visitors.
+Vehicle access to provincial parks and public lands is prohibited to visitors.

 Albertans who have been ordered to quarantine cannot leave their property for 14 days.
 That also bars people who live in apartments to use the elevators.